sjtu-medialab/deep_imu_vs/README.md

 The full results shown in the quantitative comparison sunsection.

 ## compare_7_scenarios1.mp4
-The Video comparisons for all the seven scenarios.
+The Video comparison for all the seven scenarios.